-In 1965 Proctor and Redfern, Consulting Engineers undertook a comprehensive review of the City's sanitary and storm drainage systems and drainage design practices, as well as reviewing sewage treatment and future sewer needs for a twenty year period.
-The resulting City of Sault Ste Marie Drainage Report recommended the use of a 1 in 10 year return period storm when designing storm drainage systems in the City.
-An Intensity- Duration Frequency graph was developed and provided in the report along with an Intensity-Time of Concentration graph.
-These were used for many years by City staff and consultants designing drainage works in the City, using the Rational Method.
+In 1965, Proctor and Redfern, Consulting Engineers undertook a comprehensive review of the City's sanitary and storm drainage systems and drainage design practices, as well as reviewing sewage treatment and future sewer needs for a twenty year period.
+The resulting City of Sault Ste Marie Drainage Report recommended the use of a 1 in 10 year return period storm when designing storm sewer systems in the City.
+An Intensity Duration Frequency graph was developed and provided in the report along with an Intensity-Time of Concentration graph.
+This was used for many years by City staff and consultants designing drainage works in the City using the Rational Method.
 In recent years, this has been revised in order to incorporate additional Intensity Duration Frequency (IDF) data as it became available from Environment Canada weather station at the Sault Ste Marie airport.
-The 1 in 10 year design storm is still the standard for the City Engineering Department.
+The 10 year design storm is still the standard for the City Engineering Department.

-The storm sewer installed along MacDonald Avenue was installed in 1955, 10 years prior to the 1965 Proctor and Redfern report.
-It is assumed it was not designed using a 1 in 10 year return period frequency.
-It is unknown what method was used by staff or consultants to determine pipe diameters and to design storm sewer systems prior to 1965.
-As noted in the 2012 "Storm Sewer Capacity Analysis and Condition Assessment" study, the 375 mm storm sewer along MacDonald Avenue appears to be able to carry less than a 1 in 2 year return rainfall event.
+The storm sewers installed in the ravine east of Pim Street up to McNabb Street and the previously installed pipes under Pim Street and McNabb Street were installed prior to the 1965 Proctor and Redfern report.
+As a result, they were not designed using the 10 year return period frequency developed for the City.
+It is unknown what method was used by staff or consultants to determine pipe diameters and design storm sewer systems prior to 1965.
+As noted in the 2012 "Storm Sewer Capacity Analysis and Condition Assessment" study, they appear to be undersized to carry a 1 in 2 year return period rainfall event.

-Sewer Use Bylaw 4440/Bylaw 2009-50
+- Sewer Use Bylaw 4440/Bylaw 2009-50

 Sewer Use Bylaw 4440 has been in place since the late 1960's detailing both sanitary and storm sewer use regulations.
 It was updated in 2009 with Bylaw 2009-50.
-Both bylaws describe how connections are to be made to sewer mains and methods on how to prevent back flow from sewers into buildings. (flood proofing).
+Both bylaws describe how connections are to be made to sewer mains and methods on how to prevent back flow from sewers into buildings (flood proofing).
 A series of schedules are included in the bylaws with sketches showing when back water valves and sump pumps are to be installed.
 The bylaw correlates with the drainage and sewer connection requirements of the Ontario Building Code.

-Ontario Ministry of the Environment (MOE) 2003 Stormwater Management Planning and Design Manual
+Ontario Ministry of the Environment 2003 Stormwater Management Planning and Design Manual